Skip to content

 Pricing across the category usually takes one of three shapes:

-1. A flat monthly subscription — often less than the price of a single booking.
+1. A flat monthly subscription, often less than the price of a single booking.
 The simplest model for a solo pro.

-2. Tiered or per-seat pricing, where the cost climbs as you add staff or clients — sensible for a multi-person company, expensive for a solo operator who just wants every feature.
+2. Tiered or per-seat pricing, where the cost climbs as you add staff or clients.
+Sensible for a multi-person company; expensive for a solo operator who just wants every feature.

 3. Commission or per-transaction fees, where the tool (or marketplace) takes a slice of what you earn.
 Card-processing fees are typically around 2–3% per transaction when the software collects payment for you; a marketplace commission can be 20% or more of every booking.

-How to choose pet care business software
+How to choose pet care business software: questions to ask before you buy

 Five questions cut through the marketing:

 2. Does it fit your trade?
-Start from the focused guide for your profession (linked above) so you prioritise the right extras — breed templates for grooming, packages for training, secure access for sitting.
+Start from the focused guide for your profession (linked above) so you prioritise the right extras: breed templates for grooming, packages for training, secure access for sitting.

 4. Will your clients tolerate an app?
 A no-login experience beats forcing every owner to download and register.